Geonovum/IMX-Geo/design.md

 ![IMX-Geo cross-domain model, logical (MIM level 3)](./media/lm-semanticmodel-overview.png)

 **Cluster classes** are classes we add in the model.
 In the example above, `Gebouw` and `Perceel` are cluster classes.
 Cluster classes represent a logical unit of information about a real-world object, in which data from different source models can be integrated.
 They are not present in a source model, but are related to one or more classes in source models.
-They always have a MIM `Begrip` metadata field containing the URI of either a concept in a source model, or a concept coined in the context of SAM.
+They always have a MIM `Begrip` metadata field containing the URI of either a concept in a source model, or a concept coined in the context of IMX-Geo.

 **Trace links**: Links between cluster classes and source classes are expressed using UML `<<trace>>` relationships.
 They indicate that the cluster class is *derived* from these source classes - one at minimun, but since we are integrating data from different sources there will often be several trace links originating from one cluster class.
 Every `<<trace>>` relationship indicates that data is retrieved from a certain source class, and that a mapping is needed to specify how this is done.
 The mapping is maintained outside of the model.

 **Generalization**: In an earlier stage of our thinking, we wanted to use `<<generalization>>` relationships between a cluster class and a source class in cases where the cluster class only has one related source class, and the wanted behaviour is to copy all properties from the source object, and to add one or more properties.

 However, during the second High 5 we discussed this and concluded that these cases would probably be few, and this approach also had the disadvantage of linking the cluster classes more tightly to the source classes.
-When using generalsation, SAM effectively becomes an extension of the source models, while we want to specify SAM as a separate layer which is only loosely coupled.
+When using generalisation, IMX-Geo effectively becomes an extension of the source models, while we want to specify IMX-Geo as a separate layer which is only loosely coupled.
 Therefore, we decided to use only trace relationships.

 **Associations**: Whenever we want to introduce a relationship to cross-link two classes from different source models, we add this relationship between the corresponding cluster classes.